HaxeFlixel/haxeflixel.com/src/documents/blog/03-HaxeFlixel-4-0-0.html.md

 We would like to thank all contributors who helped with this release in any way, as well as [our Patreon supporters](https://www.patreon.com/user?u=94916&ty=p).
 Check out the [Financial Summary 06/15 - 02/16](https://www.patreon.com/posts/4421829) blog post on Patreon if you're wondering what we do with your donations.

-Going forward, there are two things we want to foucs on:
+Going forward, there are two things we want to focus on:

 * **A stable API** - Breaking changes should be the exception and only happen in major releases.
 This also means following [semantic versioning](http://semver.org/) more closely.
 * **More frequent releases** - 4.0.0 took longer than it should have.
 We aim to have smaller releases in the future, but release more frequently.